Deratiseur/Deratiseur/README.md

 - <a href=https://github.com//Deratiseur/Ogre>The Ogre and the Gnome, a story of blue</a>: a small quest that will have you searching all over SOA.

 ## <ins>An arena mod:</ins>
-- <a href=https://github.com//Deratiseur/Defis>Telim'Gar's insurmountable challenges: a series of arenas in which you must kill the boss before reaching the final arena.
+- <a href=https://github.com//Deratiseur/Defis>Telim'Gar's insurmountable challenges</a>: a series of arenas in which you must kill the boss before reaching the final arena.

 ## <ins>A mod designed for modders:</ins>
 - <a href=https://github.com//Deratiseur/Thingies>Thingies for modders</a>: facilitates in-game testing.